zhangms1709/cervantes/README.md

 The Sequence Generative Adversarial Network consists of a generator and a discriminator which consists of one dense layer with sigmoid activation.
 After running 1000 batches, there was a memory allocation error due to the size of the dataset.
 In order to resolve this issue, the model's training ran on Brown's High Performance Computing Clusters, known as [OSCAR](https://docs.ccv.brown.edu/oscar/).

+With 120 pre-train epochs, the model pre-trained both the generator and discriminator, with test mean cross-entropy loss being reduced from 10.216 to 8.267.

 ## Comparison

 ## Literary musings